Month 1, Day 31, Sunday 12:00 p.m.

 “The spell array and theory have been reviewed and approved by an extremely accomplished sorcerer, but I haven’t attempted to cast it yet.
 It works on sympathetic binding principles.
 Technically blood magic, but it only requires a raven.
 I assumed you would have no qualms with that.”

 “No side effects?
-No sleep debt, no decrease in mental or physical function?
+No sleep debt?
+No decrease in mental or physical function?
 How long does it last?”
 Liza asked, rapid-fire.

 Siobhan almost snorted at the blatant attempt to swindle her.
 “The details of the spell are proprietary information.
 I’m willing to give you the information, but it certainly won’t be for free.
-The components aren’t cheap, but I was able to get my hands on them, so I don’t need your help for that.”
+The components aren’t cheap, but I was able to get my hands on them, so I don’t need your help with that.”

 “What do you want?”

-Siobhan hadn’t actually expected Liza to be this interested.
-She’d simply hoped to avoid paying to cast the spell and also keep everything set up at Liza’s house.
+Siobhan hadn’t expected Liza to be this interested.
+She’d simply hoped to avoid paying to cast the spell while also keeping everything set up at Liza’s house.
 But she wasn’t one to let opportunity go to waste.
 ‘Liza was willing to knock sixty-five gold off her fee to study the warding medallion Grandfather made me.
 This isn’t as magically impressive as that…but obviously Liza could make great use of it.
 She might be able to develop a similar spell herself, but without access to the University library resources…maybe not.’
 “One hundred fifty gold,” Siobhan tried.